sefeoglu/sefeoglu/README.md

 🌱 I submitted a journal paper "Retrieval-Augmented Generation-based Relation Extraction" to Semantic Web Journal in March 2024.
-Its revised version is [here](https://www.semantic-web-journal.net/system/files/swj3810.pdf) Its next version is accepted by XLLM workshop @ACL 2025.
+Its revised version is [here](https://www.semantic-web-journal.net/system/files/swj3810.pdf).
+It is just accepted to Semantic Web journal 🎉  Its next version is accepted by XLLM workshop @ACL 2025.

 Note: Please pointing out the repositories in case you would like to use any piece of my code lines!
 Thanks🙂